DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 *Philips to Esaote transfer.
 AUC on Esaote test set.
 Some conditions not available due to missing reference model.*

+For the opposite domain shift, we can see that all methods suffer from the shift between domains, though on this dataset, the neural methods do less so.
+Solely brightness-based mapping (B and R) works less well for neural methods on this domain, instead actually worsening performance for all conditions but MIL.
+The picture is the same for regression-based mapping.
+CycleGAN mapping works much better than for the opposite domain shift, increasing AUC for all methods.
+The reason for this difference might be that mapping images from Esaote to Philips is an easier task, as it involves more the destruction of details than their creation, as the Philips machine is older and offers a poorer resolution.
+For this reason, there might not be the issue with artifacts that affected the performance on the neural methods on the opposite shift.

 ## Conclusion